Winston-Salem Workers’ Comp Lawyers*

 *By Appointment Only

 Where there are workers, there are workplace injuries, illnesses, and, in extreme cases, even deaths.
-Workers’ compensation laws spell out exactly what employers owe to their eligible workers who are injured on the job.
-Reach out to workers’ comp lawyers in Winston-Salem to learn of your rights and how you may be compensated if you are hurt at work.
+North Carolina workers’ compensation law spells out exactly what employers owe to their eligible workers who are injured on the job.
+Reach out to Winston-Salem workers’ comp lawyers to learn about the workers’ compensation benefits you may deserve under the law.

 A town built on tobacco, Winston-Salem’s largest industries now include healthcare, retail, accommodation and food services, and manufacturing.
 While textile manufacturer Hanesbrands and healthcare provider Wake Forest Baptist Medical Center are among the top five largest employers in the city, tobacco companies Reynolds American and R. J. Reynolds Tobacco Company still make the top 10 list.

 Workers who are helping build up the city and its economy are sometimes getting hurt, or worse, in the process.
-The Occupational Safety and Health Division (OSH) reported more workplace fatalities in Winston-Salem during the first half of the 2021 federal fiscal year (October 2020 – March 2021) than for the entire 12 months of FY2020.
+The Occupational Safety and Health Division (OSH) reported nearly twice as many workplace fatalities in North Carolina in 2021 (179 fatalities) than 2020 (91 fatalities).
 That’s a scary fact.
-At the Law Offices of James Scott Farrin, our workers’ compensation team helps injured employees and their families fight for their rights when this happens.
+At the Law Offices of James Scott Farrin, our workers’ compensation team helps injured employees and their families fight for their rights in the event of a workplace injury.

 What Are the Different Types of Workers’ Compensation Benefits?

-There are several broad categories of workers’ comp benefits in North Carolina.
-In general, there are benefits to pay for medical expenses related to the injury or illness, and there are potential wage loss benefits to compensate you for time you are unable to work.
+There are several broad categories of workers’ compensation benefits in North Carolina.
+In general, there are benefits to pay for medical expenses related to the workplace injury or occupational illness, and there are potential wage loss benefits to compensate you for the time you are unable to work.

 Am I Suing My Employer If I File a Workers’ Compensation Claim?